Batch File Help and Support

 Batch files allow MS-DOS and Microsoft Windows users to write a series of commands to run in order upon their execution for automating frequently performed tasks.
 For example, a batch file could be used to run frequently utilized commands, delete or move a series of files, and other jobs.

 One of the earliest batch files was the autoexec.bat, which is a batch file that loaded each time computers with MS-DOS and early versions of Windows started.
-A simple batch file does not require programming skills and can be done by anyone with an understanding of MS-DOS commands.
+A simple batch file only requires a basic understanding of command line commands and does not need programming skills.

 Batch file basics